Meet The Team

 Registered Psychologist

-Emma is a Psychologist who enjoys working with clients in a warm and personable manner to provide evidence-based support for a variety of mental health concerns.
-In addition to providing diagnostic assessment and intervention for presentations including anxiety, mood and adjustment issues, Emma is interested in how different life factors such as identity, work, and relationships play a role in mental health and coping.
-Emma has an area of specialty in treating anxiety disorders and obsessive-compulsive disorder.
-She is also trained in Cognitive Behaviour Therapy for Insomnia in adults and children, meaning that she is well versed in treating paediatric and adult sleep disorders.
+Emma (she/her) is a registered psychologist who enjoys working with clients in a warm and personable manner to provide evidence-based support for a variety of life circumstances and mental health concerns.
+In addition to providing diagnostic assessment and intervention for presentations including anxiety, mood, behavioural and adjustment issues, Emma is interested in how different life factors such as identity, work, family and relationships play a role in mental health and coping.
+She welcomes clients of all ages, sexualities and gender identities seeking individual or parenting support.

-Emma’s qualifications include a Master of Professional Psychology, Bachelor of Social Sciences (Psychology), and Bachelor of Science (Psychology).
+Emma is a member of the Australian Association of Psychologists (AAPi), and her qualifications include a Master of Professional Psychology, Bachelor of Social Sciences (Psychology) (Honours), and Bachelor of Science (Psychology).
 She has also published research investigating protective factors for sexual minority women's mental health.

 Emma Walters